a2aaron/bf_beavers/LOOP_SPAN.md

 ### Touched Regions

 We can note that each execution of the loop only touches a small chunk of memory.
-We call the memory that was touched a **touched region**:
+We call the memory that was accessed a **touched region**:
 ```brainfuck
 Touched region of loop #1
 [01 00 00 __ __ __ __] (Start)